 - It is very important to understanding where every item should be placed on the website’s page

 In simple words, it is a visual layout of your website that shows you where each element will be placed on the page.
 However, according to the needs of the project, wireframes can be in different forms.

 Forms of Wireframes

-Wireframes can be the most essential part of your product,1 if it’s properly created.
+Wireframes can be an essential part of your product, one if it’s properly created.
 It will clarify which element should be placed at which spot.
 They can be in paper or digital drawing form.
 It can also differ in the amount of detail that it expresses.